-The following shall be implemented in lieu of TNI section 1.7.1.3.1:
+The following shall be implemented in lieu of TNI 1.7.1.3.1:

-- a) Both stereoscope and polarized light microscope shall be aligned and checked for function and optimized for correct operation before every use by every analyst. - b) All alignments and function checks shall be documented in the proper log book or electronic record.
+- a) Both stereoscope and polarized light microscope must be aligned and checked for function and optimized for correct operation before every use by every analyst. - b) All alignments and function checks must be documented in the proper log book or electronic record.

-Volume 1, Module 4: Quality Systems for Chemical Testing
+Volume 1 Module 4: Quality Systems for Chemical Testing

-1.0 CHEMICAL TESTING
+1.0 Chemical Testing